skastberg/lap-around-event-grid/Event-Sender/Event-Sender/readme.md

 ```ps
 az login --scope https://eventgrid.azure.net/.default
 ```
+7. To use the updated token, reopen Visual Studio if VS was open before login.
-7. Create subscriptions for the events.
+8. Create subscriptions for the events.
-8. Execute the application
+9. Execute the application